soljesty/solana-pumpfun-smart-contract/clients/js/README.md

-# JavaScript client for Sold
+# JavaScript client for pump.science

 A Umi-compatible JavaScript library for the project.